kornelski/mozjpeg-sys/README.md

 For non-Rust projects you can build the library using `cargo build --release`.
 It creates `target/release/libmozjpeg_sys.a` and `target/release/libmozjpeg_sys.{dll,so,dylib}`, which can be linked with C and other languages.
 In case you need the `jpeglib.h`header for C code built with Cargo, required include path**s** (use `env::split_paths()`) are set for Cargo [build scripts](http://doc.crates.io/environment-variables.html#environment-variables-cargo-sets-for-build-scripts) in the `DEP_JPEG_INCLUDE` env var.

+By default `nasm_simd` feature is enabled, and this crate will try to compile SIMD support.
+Additionally, you can set `TARGET_CPU` environmental variable (equivalent to `-march=$TARGET_CPU`) to optimize all of C code for a specific CPU model.

 ### [Example](examples/reencode.rs)

 ```rust